Provect-CH4® Methane Inhibitor

 Provect-CH4® and Provect-CH4® Advanced Support Documentation

 - Controlling Methane at ERD and ISCR Applications (Pollution Engineering News, November 2014)

-- Managing Excessive Methanogenesis During ERD/ISCR Remedial Action [J. MUELLER, and G. BOOTH – REMEDIATION2016)
+- Managing Excessive Methanogenesis During ERD/ISCR Remedial Action - By J. Mueller, and G. Booth (Remediation 2016)

 For more information on methane, please visit our repository The Methane Zone.